Michael Magro, MBA Program Director

 Applicants are required to provide a brief narrative (2 or 3 pages) of one’s career, professional development and professional goals as they relate to the completion of the MBA Essentials Certificate.
 In addition, the applicant must submit a detailed resume.

-As soon as the graduate application and all required documents have been received, an interview with the director of the MBA program is arranged, after which the Graduate Admissions Committee of the Harry F. Byrd, Jr. School of Business makes the definitive recommendation on admission.
+As soon as the graduate application and all required documents have been received, an interview with the director of the MBA program is arranged, after which the Graduate Admissions Committee of the Shenandoah University School of Business makes the definitive recommendation on admission.
 The committee indicates which graduate courses, if any, may be accepted in transfer.
 The decision of the committee is communicated to the applicant by the Office of Admissions.

 The following requirements must be met for the MBA Essentials Certificate: